 If there are other persons interested in you, pay attention to them.

-Don't reject those who want you with the hope that the one "God told you is going to be your spouse" will finally like you.
+Don't reject those who want you, hoping that the one "God told you is going to be your husband" will finally like you.

 As a woman, you're putting yourself at a disadvantage where you may finally remain single.

 Accept that God did not speak to you.
 Learn your lessons.
 And move on.

 Why don't you like them?
 Because of their low level of education, social and economic status, religious zeal, lack of social skills and etiquette?

 Would you like them if they changed?
 Understand that your mate can improve.

 Consider that you also have flaws and need to grow.
 Stop being carnally minded.
 Accept God's guidance and help your mate to become better.